 Local government has an important contribution to make, but is just one player in shaping Wellington's future.
-To deliver the changes needed will require the efforts of all of Wellington's communities; strong partnerships in New Zealand and further afield; and a clear understanding of the city's strengths and the challenges we face.
+To deliver the changes needed will require the efforts of all of Wellington's communities; strong partnerships with the region, the rest of New Zealand and further afield; and a clear understanding of the city's strengths and the challenges we face.